 The Peninsula Paris is one of the few five-star hotels where I’d had afternoon tea before starting this website.
 2 years later, here I am to review it properly:

-August 2020 Update: One of my readers informs me that afternoon tea is not served because of the Covid19 pandemic – Pour la version française, cliquez ici
+October 2020 Update: The afternoon tea is now served from Thursday to Saturday only.
+Prices updated. – Pour la version française, cliquez ici

 The Setting ★★★★★